-The term ‘Pump and Dump’ is a method using which the price of shares in the open market will be inflated to the benefit of management holding influential control over the company, in other words, the share price will rise to such levels by spreading some positive news about the company and take the advantage by selling holdings at such raised prices.
+The term ‘Pump and Dump’ is a method using which the price of shares in the open market will be inflated to the benefit of management holding effective control over the company; in other words, the share price will rise to such levels by spreading some positive news about the company and take the advantage by selling holdings at such raised prices.

 The explanation of Pump and Dump is as follows:

 - The shares of the company must be registered on the trading platform.

 - The individual or group of people are insignificant control positions, meaning they have a significant role to play in any company decision.